 The early dragon

 There are a few champions that can actually kill the dragon extremely early in the game.
-Typically, you’ll need to be at least level four, have both buffs still, and have at least one upgrade on your jungle item.
+Typically, you’ll need to be at least level three, have red buff if possible, and have at least one upgrade on your jungle item.
 With those circumstances met, you can solo kill the dragon as a small number of champions.
+This shouldn’t stop you from attempting it, though, especially if you have recently ganked the mid or bottom lane and have some time before they get back to their lanes.